 Not having anyone to fall back on, I’m more receptive to meeting new people.

-Now I have adopted this mindset even when I’m not traveling.
+Now I have adopted this mindset even when I’m not going on trips.

 3. Don’t Be Afraid to Fail

-In my 20s, I was in a great position to experiment new things and take risks.
+In my 20s, I was in a great position to experiment with new things and take risks.